shoptype/Shoptype-Automation/README.md

 # Test Results

-Based on the feature file, the checkout urls will be written to src/main/resources/props/checkoutUrls.properties file
+Test report will be available in target/Spark/ExtentSpark.html